oferlin/redmine_google_apps/README.md

 Google Apps login for Redmine
 =============================

+* Changes by Mikrob

+Manage import of existing users for Octo with an /opt/match.txt file to be set on the machine.
+The file should contains lines with this format :
+XXX, xylkdsmqd@email.com
+YYY, xyjlmdsqdsq@email.com

+If file isn't present behaviour is like forked plugin

 This Redmine plugin allows you to login using your Google Apps domain's user.

 Changes